 “Zis es SUCH unt vonderful place!
 Here es unt 9 percent tip vor such unt vonderful service!”

-Waiters live off tips.
-At least in America.
-I find it hard to believe that in this information age people are still in the dark about how much to tip your server.
+Waiters live off tips, at least in America, they do.
+I find it hard to believe that in this information age, people are still in the dark about how much to tip your server.
 So here it is: We make $4.85 an hour.
-That’s right.
-Less than 5 friggin’ dollars.
+That’s right—less than five friggin’ dollars.
 We live off of tips.
 20% is the going rate.
 Granted, if your server sucks, tip less.
-But keep in mind how very little we make by the hour and also keep in mind that the whole staff is probably sharing tips so when you leave a crappy tip, it’s a bad tip for everyone working.
+But keep in mind how very little we make by the hour and also keep in mind that the whole staff is probably sharing tips, so when you leave a crappy tip, it’s a bad tip for everyone working.

-Here’s a quick and easy way to figure a good tip:
+Here’s a quick and easy way to figure out a good tip: